-Many planning enforcement notices can be appealed against and if an appeal is lodged, the notice will be held in abeyance pending the outcome of the appeal.
+Many types of planning enforcement notice can be appealed against, and if an appeal is lodged, the notice will be held in abeyance pending the outcome of the appeal.
 Appeals are dealt with by the Planning Inspectorate and the process can be lengthy.
 If a notice is served on you and you would like further information about the appeals process, your enforcement case officer can provide further advice.